giograno/giograno/README.md

 I spent the 2020 summer as intern at JetBrains in Munich working on [Space](https://www.jetbrains.com/space/).

 ### 🏃‍♂️
-I am a marathoner runner.
-I am the 2020 Italian Marathon Champ, You can follow my runs on [Strava](https://www.strava.com/athletes/20803711).
+I am a marathoner runner with a personal best of 2:14:31.
+I am the 2020 🇮🇹 marathon champion.
+You can follow my runs on [Strava](https://www.strava.com/athletes/20803711).
 Have a look at my profile on [World Athletics](https://www.worldathletics.org/athletes/italy/giovanni-grano-14386274) if you wanna know more.
 I like doing research, coding, travelling, good coffee and good food.
 Lately, I bought a mirrorless camera.